 A. International princesses I’m not allowed to talk about, two female CEOs, some lucky school girls, women who may have found a piece of cashmere on a trip to Scotland and want it made into a jacket, and those who would never wear a suit, but want the perfect pair of black trousers made!

 Brides also popped over to Soho to visit one of the biggest personalities in the bespoke industry (who also happens to have a long history of working with female clients), Mark Powell.

 And many a high-profile client agrees with him, from Bianca Jagger herself, to Naomi Campbell and Keira Knightley.
 And this tailor’s work is as trendy as his store’s Soho location is.
-Elegant, 30s-inspired designs are partnered with a love of old world panache and lots of eccentricity.
+Elegant, 30s-inspired designs are partnered with a love of old-world panache and lots of eccentricity.
 Think Katharine Hepburn meets rockabilly.
-For a bride who’s looking for that vintage feel in her big day tailoring, Mark Powell Bespoke is a great place to start.
-It’s all about alternative style – Mark’s beautiful tailoring just enhances it.
+For a bride who’s looking for that vintage feel in her big-day tailoring, Mark Powell Bespoke is a great place to start.
+It’s all about your alternative style – Mark’s beautiful tailoring just enhances it.

 The Brides Women’s Bespoke Tailoring Directory:

 Mark Powell London